WemXPro/documentation/developers/services.md

     /**
      * Define custom permissions for this service
      *
-     * key: route name or page name
+     * key: Route name or page name
-     * value: A short description of what the permission does *
+     * value: Short description of what the permission does *
      * @return array
      */